ucsrl/ucsrl.github.io/index.md

 ## Welcome to GitHub Pages
 # Welcome to the official blog of μCSRL!

-The Munich Computer System Research Laboratory is a new research lab at the National Cyber Defense Research Institute CODE at the Universitaet der Bundeswehr, Munich, directed by Stefan Brunthaler.
+The Munich Computer System Research Laboratory, μCSRL for short, is a new research lab at the National Cyber Defense Research Institute CODE at the Universitaet der Bundeswehr, Munich, directed by Stefan Brunthaler.
 This web page hosts all public artifacts of the research group, including blog posts, essays, source code, and tools.

 ## Essays